-Yom Kippur spirituality and practical rituals
+Yom Kippur Spiritual Meaning and Rituals

 Here are some of the elements of Yom Kippur that I find relevant to my life:

 Asking for forgiveness

 A preliminary step which will prepare you for the prize ahead.

 1) Set aside a few minutes before the holiday begins; choose a time where you have a clear mind and a positive mood.
 Reflect on your major conflicts and points of friction over the last year with your loved ones and acquaintances.